buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Types/IfcCurveMeasureSelect.md

 # IfcCurveMeasureSelect

 Select of the Curve Measure.
-Could be IfcNonNegativeLengthMeasure or IfcParameterValue.